-Each year ANS provides testimony on Department of Energy (DOE) programs to the House and Senate Energy and Water Appropriations Subcommittees for the upcoming fiscal year.
-The testimony looks to further advance nuclear-related federal funding and nuclear-related policy issues.
+Each year ANS provides appropriations recommendations on Department of Energy programs to House and Senate Energy and Water Appropriations Subcommittees for the upcoming fiscal year.
 For more information on the federal budget process click here.

 ANS formed the Nuclear Waste Policy Task Force in 2019 to interact with policymakers, government representatives, and the public on spent fuel and high-level radioactive waste management issues.